primer/react/contributor-docs/external-component-status.md

 ## Deprecated

 **Description**: The component is no longer recommended and should not be used.
+Officially deprecated in a major release.
 Users need to migrate to alternatives.

 **Criteria**: